mhuebert/re-view/re-view/view-specs.md

 ## Usage

-You may recall that **defview** accepts a methods map, for lifecycle methods and so on.
-We can include a `:spec/props` and `:spec/children` keys here to specify the props and children handled by a component.
+**defview** accepts a methods map, where we can include `:spec/props` and `:spec/children` keys to specify the props and children handled by a component.

-`:spec/props` should be a map which pairs keys with 'specs' that describe the prop.
-Here's a quick example which says "expect a :name prop, which is a string":
+`:spec/props` should be a map which pairs keys with 'specs' that describe the prop:

 ```clj
 (defview greeting